greenlsi/CacheSniper/README.md

 `$ cat /proc/meminfo | grep HugePages`

-Check if your cpu supports TSX
+Check if your cpu supports TSX.
+If the following command yields any results, it does.

 `cat /proc/cpuinfo | grep rtm`

-It is possible to check if the processor has any mitication enabled against TAA by running:
+It is possible to check if the processor has any mitigation enabled against TAA by checking:

 `/sys/devices/system/cpu/vulnerabilities/tsx_async_abort`
+Unless it says "disabled", you are good to go.

 ## Compiling and running